JonathanLydall/JonathanLydall.github.io/_posts/2015-01-15-building-a-better-java-parser.md

 The code is now very clean, and if it can't work out what the current element should be part of, it instantly fails on the correct element.

-And here is an example of an `IsMatch()` method, used to detect if the current token is the start of a Method Declaration member of a class:
+And here is an example of an `IsMatch()` method, in this case used to detect if the current token is the start of a Method Declaration member of a class:

 {% highlight c# %}
 public static bool IsMatch(TokenInputStream tokenInputStream)